Uralstech/PeYx2/Docs/Home.md

 ## Language extension guide
 ### How does a language extension work?
 A language extension for PeYx2 (>1.1.0) is a JSON file with the command to execute to 'Run' the file and the syntax regex patterns.
-Each extension's name is the file extension of the language it is for (eg: Python = .py.json, ezr = .ezr.json, C = .c.json) - But this may change in the future.
+Each extension's name is the file extension of the language it is for (eg: Python = .py.json, ezr = .ezr.json, C = .c.json).
 All extension JSONs must be stored under the 'configs' folder, which can be found where PeYx2 is installed.

 Here's the structure of the JSON file; Remove the comments and 'metadata' class and try it yourself!